 - These are typically public and university libraries.

-- Appeals to those who don’t want to research in a chapel or prefer the convenience of a public library.
+- This appeals to those who don’t want to research in a chapel or prefer the convenience of a public library.

 - Libraries may not offer all the services provided by the Family History Centers.